vakila/automerge.github.io/docs/tutorial/save-and-load.md

 `http://localhost:8080/#groceries`

-In a production app, you will probably want to use randomly generated UUIDs, becuase it's more secure.
+In a production app, you will probably want to use randomly generated ids, because that would be harder to guess and more secure.
 However, having a user-generated id is fine for our prototype.

 ## Load